What is Data Science?

 Solution

-Data studio as a service provides the framework and roadmap for companies to accelerate the adoption and benefits of data science.
+Data studio as a service provides the framework and roadmap for businesses to accelerate the adoption and benefits of data science.

-The service encompasses three modular solutions to meet each client’s specific needs that bring progressive value and benefit in each part.
+The service includes three modular solutions tailored to the specific needs of each customer, providing progressive value and benefit in each part.